edenpan/AlgoTrading/grabbers/README.md

 Quandl
 -
+To use Quandl API, please install Quandl package:
+`conda install quandl` or `pip install quandl`
-To use Quandl API, run quandl_finance.py in your terminal:
+then run quandl_finance.py in your terminal:
 `python quandl_finance.py 0700 2018-06-05 --days 5`
 days is optional parameter, which means the data horizon you needs (up to 4 years).
-It will skip non-business days.
+It will skip non-business day.

 Example output: